 It’s best to store your cookies in an airtight container like a plastic tub, cookie jar or large glass jar.
 They will be also perfectly fine in a plastic bag.

-You can freeze these cookies on the day you’ve made them and keep them in the freezer for up to 3 months.
-Defrost in a room temperature, leaving the freezer bag open to prevent the biscuits from absorbing too much moisture.
+You can freeze these Mint & Chocolate Oat Cookies on the day you’ve made them and keep them in the freezer for up to 3 months.
+Defrost them in a room temperature, leaving the freezer bag open to prevent the biscuits from absorbing too much moisture.

 MORE BISCUITS RECIPES